 The two most used measurements are the girth and chest.
 Use a cloth tape measure to ensure the correct size harness.

-- Girth; Measure around your dog’s middle, just behind its front legs, it should be the widest part of his chest.
+- Girth; Measure around your dog’s middle, just behind the front legs.
+It should be the widest part of your dog’s chest

 Even though these two measurements are commonly used, there is no standard sizing guide for harnesses.
 If your dog is large in one type of harness it does not necessarily mean that he will be a large in any other type.

 Why a proper fit is important